-We developed and made available three types of datasets: population grids, racial grids and racial diversity classification grids.
-Our data are available for each county and for 363 metropolitan areas for 1990, 2000 and 2010 year as multi-year comparable datasets (called “myc”).
-For 2010 we also made available additional datasets, that used more detailed ancillary information, but cannot be used for change analysis.
+We developed and made available three types of datasets: population grids, racial grids, and racial diversity classification grids.
+Our data are available for each county and for 363 metropolitan areas for 1990, 2000, and 2010 as multi-year comparable datasets (called “myc”).
+For 2010 we also made available additional datasets that used more detailed ancillary information but cannot be used for change analysis.

 GENERAL DATA INFORMATION

 - Projection: Albers Conical Equal Area (EPSG: 5070)

 - Data units for population/race grids: Estimated persons per grid cell

 - Data units for racial diversity grids: one of 40 classes of racial diversity classification

 - No data value for population/race grids: -9999

 - No data value for racial diversity grids: 255